McConkeyLab/2024_aragaki-src/manuscript.typ

 #figure(
     grid(
         columns: (1.5fr, 3fr),
-        image("02_figures/02-b.png"),
+        image("02_figures/tcga-src-rna-across-subtype.png"),
-        image("02_figures/02-c.png")
+        image("02_figures/tcga-src-prot-across-subtype.png")
     ),
     caption: [*SRC is enriched in luminal muscle invasive bladder cancer.* *A:* SRC expression in the TCGA cohort, stratified by TCGA subtype. *B:* Src protein and phosphorylated species expression in the TCGA cohort, stratified by subtype.
 LP: Luminal papillary, L: Luminal, LI: Luminal infiltrated, BS: Basal squamous, N: Neuronal.
 CI = 95%.]
 ) <fig2>

 == Differential SRC expression in human cell lines
 We next examined whether SRC expression was also heterogeneous in a panel of 30 human bladder cancer cell lines.
 To compare to human tumors, we first classified the cells by consensus class@Kamoun_2020.
 We found that our luminal-papillary (LP) models expressed significantly higher levels of SRC than the basal squamous (BS) models (@fig3, A), consistent with our findings in human tumors.
-Using GSVA to calculate Hallmark gene set enrichment scores across classes, we found seven signatures significant by ANOVA (@fig3, B).
-Of note, EMT was significantly upregulated in the BS lines when compared to the LP lines.
+Using GSVA to calculate gene set enrichment scores across classes, we found the EMT signature was significantly upregulated in the BS lines when compared to the LP lines (@fig3, B).

 #figure(
     grid(
         columns: 2,
-        image("02_figures/03-b.png"),
+        image("02_figures/cells-src-across-consensus.png"),
-        image("02_figures/03-d.png")
+        image("02_figures/cells-emt-across-consensus.png")
     ),
     caption: [*Bladder cancer cell lines recapitulate tumor subtypes.* *B:* SRC expression in cell lines stratified by consensus classifier. *D:* Hallmark gene-set enrichment scores stratified by consensus subtype.
 Shown Hallmarks are those with statistically significant ANOVA scores.
 LP: Luminal papillary; BS: Basal squamous; NE: Neuroendocrine-like.
 CI = 95%.]
 ) <fig3>

 == Differential cell line motility across consensus class

-To if enrichment of EMT score translated to functional cell line motility per cell line, we performed migration assays using uncoated transwells, and invasion assays using Matrigel coated transwells, from cells within each class.
+To see if enrichment of EMT score translated to functional cell line motility per cell line, we performed migration assays using uncoated transwells, and invasion assays using Matrigel coated transwells, from cells within each class.
 We noted that LP lines tended to migrate (@fig4, A) and invade (@fig4, B) less readily than BS lines.
 However, this difference was not statistically significant, likely due to the variability of the assay.

 #figure(
     grid(
         rows: 2,
-        image("02_figures/04-a.png"),
+        image("02_figures/cells-mig.png"),
-        image("02_figures/04-b.png"),
+        image("02_figures/cells-inv.png"),
     ),
     caption: [*Motility across consensus subtypes.* *A, B:* Migration (*A*) and invasion (*B*) rates of cell lines in Boyden chamber assays, stratified by consensus subtype.
 LP: Luminal papillary; BS: Basal squamous; NE: Neuroendocrine-like.
 NS not significant.
 CI = 95%.]
 ) <fig4>